 When a school is notified that a rape or other sexual abuse may have occurred, the Emergency Response Team, the District's Support Team and school personnel must protect the identity and right to privacy of the alleged victim and the alleged perpetrator.
-News of the incident should be contained as much as possible.
-The services provided to the victim and her/his family must be kept confidential and should be coordinated with outside providers, such as a rape crisis center, children's advocacy center, or hospital emergency room.
+It is absolutely mandatory that all information related to the incident be kept confidential.
+Refer all questions to local law enforcement.